-Candidate Number: 4 Takashi Oshima (October 16, 1958) Number of Company's Shares in Possession: 7,700 Number of years served as Corporate Director: Five (5) years Attendance at the meetings of the Board of Directors:100% (18/18) Dagungintad ◆Profile; Title and April 1981 Positions at the Company Entered the Company Reappointed October 2009 President and Representative Director of MCS, Inc. April 2013 Deputy Senior General Manager of Materials & Applications Sector, General Manager of Affiliates Coordination Division June 2013 Executive Officer, Deputy Senior General Manager of Materials & Applications Sector, General Manager of Affiliates Coordination Division April 2014 Executive Officer, Senior General Manager of Affiliates Coordination Strategic Sector June 2014 Director, Senior Executive Officer, Senior General Manager of Affiliates Coordination Strategic Sector January 2016 Director, Senior Executive Officer, CRO, Senior General Manager of Corporate Planning & Control Sector, General Manager of Corporate Planning Department April 2016 Director, Senior Executive Officer, Senior General Manager of Corporate Planning & Control Sector, General Manager of Corporate Planning Department (current positions)
+Candidate Number: 4 Takashi Oshima (October 16, 1958) Number of Company's Shares in Possession: 7,700 Number of years served as Corporate Director: Five (5) years Attendance at the meetings of the Board of Directors:100% (18/18) Profile; Title and Positions at the Company Reappointed April 1981 Entered the Company reeppeniee October 2009 President and Representative Director of MCS, Inc. April 2013 Deputy Senior General Manager of Materials & Applications Sector, General Manager of Affiliates Coordination Division June 2013 Executive Officer, Deputy Senior General Manager of Materials & Applications Sector, General Manager of Affiliates Coordination Division April 2014 Executive Officer, Senior General Manager of Affiliates Coordination Strategic Sector June 2014 Director, Senior Executive Officer, Senior General Manager of Affiliates Coordination Strategic Sector January 2016 Director, Senior Executive Officer, CRO, Senior General Manager of Corporate Planning & Control Sector, General Manager of Corporate Planning Department April 2016 Director, Senior Executive Officer, Senior General Manager of Corporate Planning & Control Sector, General Manager of Corporate Planning Department (current positions) n Held Concurrently at Other Organizations ion held concurrently at other organizations Mr. Takashi Oshima including serving a Company's business In the first fiscal ye further contribute to Iomination of the Candidate as Director has a wealth of experience in finance and corporate planning of the Group, as the president of an affiliated company, and is well versed in the s.
+He is currently responsible for the Corporate Planning & Control Sector. ar of the 2019 Mid-term Management Plan, the Company judges he can be the enhancement of the Group's corporate value and believes he is a he position of Director. ♦ Special Interests between Candidate and the Company

-- ◆Important Position Held Concurrently at Other Organizations No significant position held concurrently at other organizations - ◆ Reasons for the Nomination of the Candidate as Director Mr. Takashi Oshima has a wealth of experience in finance and corporate planning of the Group, including serving as the president of an affiliated company, and is well versed in the Company's business.
-He is currently responsible for the Corporate Planning & Control Sector.
-In the first fiscal year of the 2019 Mid-term Management Plan, the Company judges he can further contribute to the enhancement of the Group's corporate value and believes he is a suitable person for the position of Director. - ◆ Special Interests between Candidate and the Company There are no special interests between the candidate and the Company.
+• Special Interests between Candidate and the Company There are no special interests between the candidate and the Company.